 Before kick-starting a new loyalty program, familiarize yourself with the most compelling benefits of putting one into action.
-Well-executed rewards programs can encourage loyal customers to spend more, and they can attract new customers with exciting and valuable rewards.
-They can even bring back profitable customers who have defected to other brands.
-Such programs provide indispensable insights into customers’ spending habits, and this information can be used to fine-tune your marketing strategy
+Well-executed rewards programs can encourage loyal customers to continue buying from you and spend more, and they can attract new customers with exciting and valuable rewards.
+They can even bring back profitable customers who defected to other brands.
+Finally, such programs provide indispensable insights into customers’ spending habits, which can be used to fine-tune your marketing strategy.

 Phase One: Planning Your Loyalty Program

 The success of your loyalty program hinges on how well you plan it out.
 The steps you’ll need to take may vary depending on your business, but will typically include:

 - Establish Goals: What are your motivations for developing a loyalty program?
 If you have a large pool of loyal and profitable customers, your primary goal may be to make transactions with them even more profitable.
 If you’ve lost previously loyal customers to competitors, your main goal may be to lure them back with targeted rewards.
 Then again, you might just want to reap the considerable benefits of tracking customers’ purchases and transactions on a more detailed level.

 - Identify Key Customers: Identify who your best customers are.
 Profitability is what counts here.
 Just because a customer buys from you regularly doesn’t mean you’re making much off those transactions.
 The easiest way to identify your most loyal and profitable customers is through a customer relationship management (CRM) system.
 This system will also come in handy as you implement and manage your loyalty program.